jezzsantos/saastack/docs/DEPLOYMENT.md

 This document details the basic steps required to deploy your software into a production environment.

+> Your production environment might be in the cloud or on premise.
+We assume the cloud, and we assume either Azure, AWS or GC.
+>
-A production environment might be in the cloud or on premise.
-The deployment process will be similar in either case, except for the tools used to perform the deployment.
+> The deployment process will be similar in either case, except for the tools you choose to perform the deployment.

-By default, this deployment is assumed to take place from a GitHub repository using GitHub Actions.
+By default, deployment is assumed to take place from a GitHub repository using GitHub Actions, from a build that is triggered with a specific commit message.
+Other mechanisms are possible too.

-> However, you can use any CI/CD tool you prefer, many of the steps below will be similar, but will differ based on the toolset you use.
+> You can use any CI/CD tool you prefer, many of the steps below will be similar, but will differ based on the toolset you use.

 ## Automated deployment